microsoft/WhatTheHack/xxx-SynapseAndDatabricks/README.md

 	 - Understand Data Lake Best Practices
 - Challenge 01: **[Building out the Bronze](Student/Challenge-01.md)**
 	 - Standup and configure the Synapse and Databricks Environments.
-	 - Agree on and begin to implment the three-tiered architecture.
+	 - Agree on and begin to implement the three-tiered architecture.
 	 - Hydrate the Bronze Data Lake.
 	 - Ensure no connection details are stored on the Linked Service or in Notebooks.
 - Challenge 02: **[Standardizing on Silver](Student/Challenge-02.md)**